andrewt0301/hse-acos-course/docs/part1ca/03_CPU/lecture.md

        (x - y) << 3
        (x + y) >> 2
        (x + 5) + (x - 7)
+       x >> 3 + y << 3

+1. Write a program that inputs integer value `x`, performs alogic and arithmetical shifts to the left and to the right by 3 digits, and prints the result.

 1. Write a program that inputs integer value `x`, performs the following operations, and prints the result.
 Use the binary format for printing.